Vourliotis/nvim/.github/README.md

 hopes to make this a lot easier by allowing people to switch between these too and experiment at their own pace.

-## Why vim-plug over Packer?
-Even though the aim is to have as many config files and plugins written in Lua, vim-plug is preffered for its ability to easily exclude which plugins to load.
-This is needed to be able to support both terminal NeoVim and VSCode NeoVim.

 ## Installation
 - Install the [vscode-neovim](https://github.com/vscode-neovim/vscode-neovim/) extension
 - Install Neovim 0.5.0 or greater